-17.19 In line with London Plan (2021) Policy S5, the co-location of sports facilities particularly within new and existing schools, colleges, commercial schemes and community centres should be considered positively in planning applications for mixed use development.
+17.19 In line with London Plan Policy S5 'Sports and recreation facilities', the co-location of sports facilities particularly within new and existing schools, colleges, commercial schemes and community centres should be considered positively in planning applications for mixed use development.
 This will help ensure the right mix of facilities in the right places to stimulate and to meet sporting demand and increase participation.